 The Assistive Robotic Transport for Youngsters (ARTY) is a smart, robotic wheelchair designed to give the freedom of independent mobility to young children with disabilities, particularly those who are unable to use a regular powered wheelchair safely.
-ARTY can be used as a daily assistive living tool or as a training tool in hospitals and rehabilitation centers.
+ARTY was selected as one of the UK 2012 James Dyson Award Finalists and had a TechReview mention.

 A Short FAQ